Backpropagation from scratch in Julia (part I)

 end

 Network architecture defines layer composition.
-It is important to note that network architecture has only one constructor that always requires initial layer - convention we use to initialize the architecture.
+It is important to note that network architecture has only one constructor that always requires the initial layer—a convention we use to initialize the architecture.

 function addFullyConnectedSigmoidLayer(architecture::NetworkArchitecture, numberOfNeurons::Int64)